Kitchen Pantry Storage Hacks

 5. Lighting & Electricity in Your Kitchen Pantry

 Electric: Outlets and Lighting.
 If you have a naturally lit bright pantry with windows, amazing!
 Most of the job is done.
 But generally these are dark, closet-like spaces without much natural light so task lighting is going to be very important if you plan to actually use the space.
 Under cabinet lighting is a great option, as well as some over head lighting like recessed canned lights or a flush mount work well in this space.
+We write about lighting A LOT – a whole lot!
+If you want to delve more in depth with planning lighting schemes, we suggest you start with checking out this post here.

 4. Roll It Around!